Hong Kong police arrest defiant Tiananmen vigil leaders | Law-Order

 Chow also asked if anyone had any parting words for her.
 In less than three hours, supporters left more than 500 comments telling her to take care and thanking her for her work at the alliance.

-The three others arrested are Leung Kam-wai, Chan Dor-wai and Tang Ngok-kwan, the group said.
+The three others arrested are Leung Kam-wai, Chan To-wai and Tang Ngai-kwan, the group said.
 The three, together with Chow, are members of the alliance's standing committee.

 The leaders said Tuesday that the police do not have a right to request information from the group because it is not a foreign agent and that authorities did not provide sufficient justification in their request.